balparda/fapfavorites/README.md

 When compressed this structure takes less space than would seem at a first glance, especially taking into account that it is stored compressed, and has shown to be a minimal fraction compared to the downloaded images size.
+Typically it will take much less than 0.02% of the size of the actual images and usually the whole database file won't even reach 1Mb.